The StoryCorps Archive

 Our full collection is housed at the American Folklife Center at the Library of Congress in Washington, D.C.
 We are also actively working to bring a large portion of this collection online via our new StoryCorps Archive platform, archive.storycorps.org.
-This site includes all public conversations recorded by users of the StoryCorps App, in addition to a growing collection of interviews recorded by StoryCorps with our Mobile Tour, permanent StoryBooths in Chicago and Atlanta, and other projects and locations.
+This site includes all public conversations recorded by users of the StoryCorps App, in addition to a growing collection of interviews recorded by StoryCorps with our Mobile Tour, a permanent StoryBooth in Atlanta, and other projects and locations.
 New conversations are added every day by StoryCorps and by people from across the country and the world.

 The StoryCorps Archive platform was developed as a resource for people who have recorded with StoryCorps and the general public, as well as students, educators, researchers, non-commercial media makers, community partner organizations, and others involved in scholarly or cultural work.

 Accessing the StoryCorps Archive at the Library of Congress